smortezah/portfolio/README.md

 ## 🧩 Data Structures

 - [Sorting](data-structure/sorting-popular.ipynb): a guide to popular sorting algorithms in Python
+- [Hashing](data-structure/hashing.ipynb): an introduction to hashing, its applications, and Python implementation

 ## :mag: EDA (Exploratory Data Analysis)